 We work in co-operation with other churches in the area.
 An afternoon Carol Service is organised on the second Sunday in December at Fontès Church in co-operation with Simply Church and the Catholic Church.
-We also join with the Catholic Church and L'Église Protestante unie de France (formerly the Église Reformée) for the Service of Christian Unity, which is held in January in the village of St Pargoire.
+We also join with the Catholic Church and L'Église Protestante unie de France (formerly the Église Reformée) for the Service of Christian Unity, which is held in January or February in the village of St Pargoire.

 Charities supported by our Church

-Alison and Ros are responsible for organising a range of Social Events during the course of the year.
+The church organises a range of Social Events during the course of the year.
 Details are always posted on this website.